 These can affect a person's independence and lead to problems carrying out functional activities such as walking, feeding, eating and dressing.
 The lack of control can also extend to the muscles in a person's face and throat, which can affect speech and swallowing.

-A person suffering a brain injury can often struggle with their cognitive ability in the period following, which reduces their ability to cope with life.
-This includes problems with their memory, concentration, problem solving ability and self monitoring.
+A person suffering a brain injury can often struggle with their cognitive ability in the period following, which reduces the ability of the brain to function properly.
+This includes problems with memory, concentration, problem solving ability and self-monitoring.

-A person's behaviour can become dramatically different following an ABI or an acute brain injury, which can be one of the most difficult aspects for family and friends to cope with during the recovery process.
+A person's behaviour can become dramatically different following a brain injury or acute brain injury, which can be one of the most difficult aspects for family and friends to cope with during the recovery process.
 Impulses are often acted upon by sufferers and they will fail to understand the consequences of their behaviour.
 They may also become irritable, aggressive or even very placid.
 Mood swings are very common and people can find it difficult to express their emotions.

 Treatment for ABI at the Priory-

-The services for neuro rehabilitation and brain injury rehabilitation offered by the Priory are usually on an inpatient basis.
-We have a brain injury care pathway which co-ordinates our skilled team in treating and caring for a diverse range of people following brain injury.
+The services for neuro-rehabilitation and brain injury rehabilitation offered by the Priory are usually on an inpatient basis.
+We have an integrated care pathway which co-ordinates our skilled team in treating and caring for a diverse range of people following brain injury.
 This may include people who are in a low awareness state, through to people who have very complex behavioural difficulties.
-The aim of the service is to address the consequences of the disability as well as maximising quality of life, functional potential and independence via brain injury rehabilitation.
+The aim of the service is to address the consequences of the disability as well as maximising quality of life, functional potential and independence through person-centred brain injury rehabilitation programmes.